dryruby/rack-throttle/README.md

 ### 503 Service Unavailable (Rate Limit Exceeded)

-However, there is an unfortunately widespread practice of instead returning a "503 Service Unavailable" response when a client exceeds the set rate limits.
-This is actually technically incorrect because it indicates an error on the server's part, which is certainly not the case with rate limiting - it was the client that committed the oops, not the server.
+However, there exists a widespread practice of instead returning a "503 Service Unavailable" response when a client exceeds the set rate limits.
+This is technically dubious because it indicates an error on the server's part, which is certainly not the case with rate limiting - it was the client that committed the oops, not the server.

 An HTTP 503 response would be correct in situations where the server was genuinely overloaded and couldn't handle more requests, but for rate